Stefan-Horst/FoodLabelGuide/README.md

 ### Running the web app for **video stream**:

 Run the web server in the terminal.
 It will start the camera by itself.
-When you load the website, the video stream will immediately start and show the live detected labels.
+When you load the website (the device's IP address), the video stream will immediately start and show the live detected labels.

 #### Start the web server:
 ```